We Analyzed the Future Direction of Costamare Inc. (CMRE), Here is What We Found

 CMRE’s Market Performance

-CMRE stocks went down by -7.72% for the week, with a monthly drop of -15.99% and a quarterly performance of -29.24%, while its annual performance rate touched 0.00%.
-The volatility ratio for the week stands at 4.34% while the volatility levels for the past 30 days are set at 3.95% for Costamare Inc. The simple moving average for the period of the last 20 days is -13.18% for CMRE stocks with a simple moving average of -14.10% for the last 200 days.
+CMRE stocks went up by 4.18% for the week, with a monthly drop of -12.88% and a quarterly performance of -24.48%, while its annual performance rate touched 4.33%.
+The volatility ratio for the week stands at 5.42% while the volatility levels for the past 30 days are set at 4.33% for Costamare Inc. The simple moving average for the period of the last 20 days is -5.10% for CMRE stocks with a simple moving average of -8.43% for the last 200 days.

 Analysts’ Opinion of CMRE